phammings/calculator/README.md

 **%** displays number as percentage (divide by 100)

 **Enter Button** or **=** will evaluate the expression and display the result, otherwise will result in ERROR.

+## Switching to darkmode

+Toggle the switch on top of the calculator will switch themes.